PyConTH/www/site/pages/call-for-papers.en.rst

 The conference is organized by a group of Python afficionados and will take place in Bangkok on June 16-17 2018.
 This is the very first PyCon Thailand and we hope this will increase the visibility of Python in Thailand.

-The theme of PyCon Thailand is everythng Python.
+The theme of PyCon Thailand is everything Python.

 Topics of interest